powersync-ja/powersync-js/packages/react-native/README.md

 ## Metro config (optional)

-When using a bare react native app without a framework like Expo, the `@powersync/react-native` package does not work well with inline requires.
+When using a bare React Native app without a framework like Expo, the `@powersync/react-native` package does not work well with inline requires.

 If you see the following error message